jajorda2/neuralrapper/README.md

 ### Data preperation

-Guide to using your own lyrics with `lyrics.txt`
+Guide to using your own lyrics with `lyrics.txt`.
+The sample lyrics are 3 songs from eminem.

 * Avoid including things like "[bridge]" or "[intro]"